eaton-lab/fundamentals/docs/class-biodiversity.md

 ---

 ## Class session outline
-- Lecture: review of chapters 1-2
+- Lecture: review of chapter 1
 	- Definitions and history of evolutionary theory
+	- History of eugenics
+- Lecture: review of chapter 2
-	- Phylogenies.
+	- Interpreting phylogenies
 	- Review of quiz and exercise/assignment
-- Lecture: preview of chapter 17 (history of life)
+- Lecture: review of chapter 17 (history of life; not assigned to read)
-	- Important dates to understand approximate rates of evolution
+	- Dates/scale to understand approximate rates of evolution
 	- The origin of life
+- **break**
+- Lecture: preview of chapter 18 (biological diversity)
 	- Major transitions and the fossil record
 	- Uncertainties in the fossil record (Signor)
-- **break**
-- Lecture: preview of chapter 18 (biological diversity)
 	- Biogeography
 	- Latitudinal diversity gradient (Mittelbach)
 	- Macroevolution and diversity through time